backstage/backstage/docs/auth/auth0/provider.md

 ## Optional Configuration

 - `audience`: The intended recipients of the token
-- `connection`: Social identity provider name
+- `connection`: Social identity provider name.
+To check the available social connections, please visit [Auth0 Social Connections](https://marketplace.auth0.com/features/social-connections).
 - `connectionScope`: Additional scopes in the interactive token request.
 It should always be used in combination with the `connection` parameter

 ## Adding the provider to the Backstage frontend